asaadsaad/CS569-Homework-01/README.md

 ```

 ### Decorator Exercise
-Create a decorator called `addressify` in TypeScript to be used as on any empty class, the decorator will add two `number` properties `x` and `y`.
+Create a decorator called `addressify` in TypeScript to be used on any empty class, the decorator will add two `number` properties `x` and `y` as per this example:
-Use your custom decorator:
 ```javascript
 @addressify(2)(4)
 class Street {}